I-RzR-I/OneTimeRequestToken/docs/usage.md

  -> `AppName` - Current application name/code; <br />
  -> `AppKey` - Token encryption token key; <br />
  -> `ExcludedPaths` -  List of paths which will be excluded from validation; <br />
- -> `TokenValidTime` - Token lifetime, the default value is 5 minutes.
+ -> `TokenValidTime` - Token lifetime, the default value is 5 minutes; <br />
+ -> `AutoCleanInvalidToken` - Time in minutes to auto clean/remove invalid tokens.

  Once the service is registered, in your application will be available 2 endpoints: `/otrt/token`, and `/otrt/verify-token`.